 Texts and images from the collections of the Costume Institute and the Irene Lewisohn Costume Reference Library at The Metropolitan Museum of Art.
-Access to some materials in this collection is restricted to computers within The Metropolitan Museum of Art.
+Please note that access to some material in this collection is restricted to computers within The Metropolitan Museum of Art.

 Two centuries of French fashion is a collection of thirty-one photographic prints depicting "a collection of mannequin dolls, created by the Syndicat de la Couture de Paris, which were part of the Gratitude Train exhibit sent in 1949 to the people of the United States by the people of France as a token of their appreciation of American assistance.
 The dolls are fashioned of wire, stand two and one-half feet tall, and are costumed to interpret the spirit of the periods selected by each designer.
 They portray the character and stylistic changes in French fashions from 1715 to 1906."
 The photographs were a gift to The Metropolitan Museum of Art's Costume Institute from the Museum of the City of New York in October, 2011.